LinaYorda/OSINT-browser-extentions/README.md

 * [Clear Browsing Data](https://addons.mozilla.org/en-GB/firefox/addon/clear-browsing-data/) : delete browsing data directly from the browser toolbar.
 * [Search by Image](https://addons.mozilla.org/en-GB/firefox/addon/search_by_image/) : a powerful reverse image search tool.
 * [Wayback Machine](https://addons.mozilla.org/en-GB/firefox/addon/wayback-machine_new/) : go back in time to see how a website has changed through the history of the Web.
-* [Reverse Image Search](https://addons.mozilla.org/en-GB/firefox/addon/image-reverse-search/) : adds an option to the context menu to search with an image on Google, Bing, Yandex, TinEye, SauceNAO, IQDB.
-*
+* [TinEye Reverse Image Search](https://addons.mozilla.org/en-GB/firefox/addon/tineye-reverse-image-search/) : reverse image search engine that allows you to search by image.